Fast, Easy with Support…

-Whichever agency your report it stolen to, be sure to get the police report number.
+Whichever agency you report it stolen to, be sure to get the police report number.

 Notify IRCC of your Stolen Record of Landing or COPR

 Then, make sure you complete Question 5 of Part B of the Verification of Status application form.
-You will need to indicate that the document was stolen and you have to explain when and how.
-Include the police report number as part of your answer.
+You will need to indicate that the document was stolen, and you have to explain when and how.
+Include the police report number than part of your answer.

 To see how to complete the IRCC application form, please click one of the links below: